KalinTran/CppND-Capstone-Snake-Game/README.md

 snake` is a `shared_ptr` in `game.h:25`

 ### 4.1
-### `Concurrency - A condition variable is used in the project.`
-Condition variable on_var variable define and use and main.cpp:12, main.cpp:18
 ### `Concurrency - The project uses multithreading.`
-Created thread in main.cpp:36 (time_end_print thread)
+Created thread in food.cpp:9 (time_end_print thread)
 ### `Concurrency - A mutex or lock is used in the project.`
-std::unique_lock use in main.cpp:17
+mutex use in food.cpp:24